2) MODERN Advaita

 Swami Vivekananda, in the end of 19th Century, was a key figure in a second revival of Hinduism, and in spreading its philosophies and practice to the West.
 He was a strong proponent of Advaita Vedanta, and that was “the principal reason for the enthusiastic reception of yoga, transcendental meditation and other forms of Indian spiritual self-improvement in the West.”

-Another important figure was Sri Ramana Maharshi (1879~1950), who Ken Wilber and many others consider to be the foremost Sage of 20th century India.
-Ramana attained full Enlightenment at the age of 16, while doing Self-Enquiry (atma vichara) only once.
-For the rest of his life, he lived and taught in Tiruvannamalai, in the south of India.
+Ramana attained full Enlightenment at the age of 16, after doing Self-Enquiry (atma vichara) only once.
+For the rest of his life, he lived and taught in Tiruvannamalai, in South India.

 The teachings, realization, and worldview that came from his Enlightenment are in accordance with those of Advaita Vedanta, even though he did not have a master in this tradition.
 The practice he advised, however, was different than that of traditional Advaita.